Table of contents

 What future awaits attribution models?

-For now, you can use Google Ads attribution models based on data or last click, or choose GA4 and use additional capabilities.
-In addition, the option remains to use the export of clean data from Google Analytics 4 and develop your own attribution model.
+You can now use Google Ads attribution models based on data or last click, or choose GA4 and use additional capabilities.
+In addition, the option remains to export clean data from Google Analytics 4 and develop your own attribution model.

 In some digital marketing campaigns, the last-click model can be beneficial.
 These are primarily short, simple campaigns that you run in a single channel.
 This will keep your analysis simple and transparent.
 On the other hand, you will still be able to relate exactly which keyword and ad attracted a particular customer.
 In other cases, data-driven attribution will be better.

 What will we get in the future?
 Certainly, there s no going back to the old attribution models based mostly on guesswork, i.e. asking myself how in my business can new customers come?
-How many points of contact do I have and what weight should I assign to each channel?
+How many contact points do I have and what weight should I assign to each channel?
 In many conversations with customers, we have heard: what is the correct attribution model for my business?
-Well, there is no correct one, there are different ones.
-So you can verify different approaches, see how the weight of the channel changes on different paths, what characterizes a particular campaign or source.
-In summary, attribution is a model that helps you understand the customer path, but never definitively defines it.
+Well, there is no correct one; there are different ones.
+So you can verify different approaches and see how the weight of the channel changes on different paths and what characterizes a particular campaign or source.
+In summary, attribution is a model that helps you understand the customer path but never definitively defines it.

 Let's talk!